 How do we treat libraries?
 Python has many libraries that essentially change the programming paradigm.

-E.3 Type System [IHN]
+6.2 Type System [IHN]

-E.3.1 Applicability to language
+6.2.1 Applicability to language

 Python abstracts all data as objects and every object has a type (in addition to an identity and a value).
 Extensions to Python, written in other languages, can define new types.